smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 controlled by the two translation tables specified in the LSAM Parameters control function (LSAM main menu, option 7).
-The OpCon initial request to start an SMA File Transfer (SMAFT) jobs also falls into this category of work that is managed by the LSAM\'s Job Scheduling server, although the details about the file transfer are managed in a different data communications link once the SMA File Transfer job has been started.
+The OpCon initial request to start an SMA File Transfer (SMAFT) jobs also falls into this category of work that is managed by the LSAM's Job Scheduling server, although the details about the file transfer are managed in a different data communications link once the SMA File Transfer job has been started.